dumheter/telo/README.md

 # TeLo - TEmperature LOgger
-This is a project I completed with the purpose of tracking the temperature inside a greenhouse for the pase day or so.
+This is a project I completed with the purpose of tracking the temperature inside a greenhouse for the paste day or so.
+It uses a e-ink display and an esp8266 microcontoller and has a projected 2 year battery capacity on a single charge.

 Here is the temperature logger in action: